gjuchault/webpack-vscode-saver/README.md

 ## Usage

 1. Install the extension
-2. Create a settings file (`[webpack-dev-server] Create settings file for this workspace`).
+2. Create a settings file (`Create webpack vscode saver settings file for this workspace`).
 It will try to guess the webpack-dev-server endpoint from your configuration (create-react-app, vue-cli, webpack.config.js)
 3. Disable file watching on `webpack-dev-server` by using the following configuration:

 ```